All docs

 • Source compilation (compileall)

-• Content validation (scripts/maturity/content_validate.py)
+• Content validation (python -m splitframe.content.validation)

 • Import smoke for all public packages